Best Custom ROMs

 - ≥A13 (yes, this is not a typo for "A14 & beyond" - I'm still not deprecating that A13 point for reference's sake) : Destroy it.
 Burn it to cinders & let its remains be blown by the winds.
 Send it straight to the Sun (and don't let anyone retrieve it, those aren't Gundams for God's sake).
 Bury them all the way to Earth's core.
 Anything but these abominations.
 May the Gods, Divines, and even the vilest of demons grant mercy to the creatures who allowed these abominations to infect our devices.

 - Remove the internal alert limiting headphone volume to 40-50%.
 Simply granting a method to mitigate this is unnecessary if it re-enables itself anyway, so it has to go (though if the warning does not re-enable itself at all we'd probably be fine with that).
-By the way, this should be mandatory for upstream Android, especially if it can't tell the difference between an earphone that starts damaging someone's ears from 40%, a big ol' Harman Kardon speaker that would only start being audible beyond 75% without Bluetooth & its own line of issues, and a casual over-ear headphone that starts sounding nice somewhere above 50%.
+By the way, this should be mandatory for upstream Android, especially if it can't tell the difference between an earphone that starts damaging someone's ears from 40%, a big ol' Bluetooth-compatible Harman Kardon speaker that would only start being audible beyond 75% without Bluetooth & its own line of issues, and a casual over-ear headphone that starts sounding nice somewhere above 50%.

 - Add in applock & don't force the users to use the default launcher for this feature.
 No "Hidden & Protected Apps" from Trebuchet (or whatever stock launcher), please.
 Just Settings > Security > App Lock.